Leah Shemtov is thrilled to be taking on the role of Director of Gan for this coming school year.

 Director of Admissions

-Wendy Beder has been a part of the Gan Yeladim family for close to thirteen years.
+Wendy Beder has been a part of the Gan Yeladim family for close to fifteen years.
 Wendy started as the Office Manager and over the years has grown into her current role as Director of Admissions.
 Her current responsibilities include marketing the Gan and managing the registration and admissions process for the preschool and summer camp.
 In addition, Wendy assists in designing marketing material for the Gan and serves as a liaison between parents and faculty.
 Wendy loves working with the Gan Yeladim parents, staff and watching children grow and excel from tiny toddlers into real little mensch’s, within a nurturing and loving environment.
 Born in Johannesburg, South Africa she moved to Stamford in late 2004 where she now lives with her husband and two children Joshua and Jenna, both Gan Alumni.
 She has a BA degree in Marketing and before moving to Stamford worked for South Africa's largest private Health Care insurance company, in a corporate training and development role.

 & School Psychologist